gregdegruy/opengl-playground/wiki/Home.md

     * Use [stb image loader](https://github.com/nothings/stb) header file.
     * In OpenGL bottom left is (0,0) so we must flip our image.
     * Need "Slots" to bind textures to, most desktops have 32 slots

+* Materials
+    * Shader and a bunch of Uniforms.

 * Math
     * Matrix